wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

       options              Options carried in this message.
 {: #message-inform title="DHCPv6 ADDR-REG-INFORM message"}

-The client MUST generate a transaction ID and insert this value in the "transaction-id" field.
+The client MUST generate a transaction ID as described in [RFC8415] and insert this value in the "transaction-id" field.

 The client MUST include a Client Identifier option in the ADDR-REG-INFORM message.